Shylock-Hg/blog-hugo/content/post/2018/2018-03-03-ml-overview.md

 ### Incremental Learning

-  Incremental learning: you train the system incrementally by feeding it data instances sequentially, either individually or by small  groups called **mini-batchs**.
+  Incremental learning: you train the system incrementally by feeding it data instances sequentially, either individually or by small  groups called **mini-batch**.
   **Learning Rate**:how fast the system adapt to changing data.
   Challenge: bad data is fed to the system.